csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 while ( product <= 1000 ) product = 2 \* product;

 When the while statement finishes executing, product contains the result 1024.
 The flowchart in Fig. 7.5 illustrates the flow of control of the preceding while repetition state- ment.
 Once again, note that (besides small circles and arrows) the flowchart contains only a rectangle symbol and a diamond symbol.

-**246** Chapter 7 JavaScript: Control Statements I
+**Fig. 7.5** | Flowcharting the while repetition statement.

 When the script enters the while statement, product is 2.
 The script repeatedly mul- tiplies variable product by 2, so product takes on the values 4, 8, 16, 32, 64, 128, 256, 512 and 1024 successively.
 When product becomes 1024, the condition product <= 1000